codesONLY/JavaScriptONLY/NamasteJS/E09.md

 ### __What is Block?__

 * Block is also known as *Compound Statement*.
-We use it group many JS statements together.
+We use it to group many JS statements together.
 We need to group them because we can group multiple statements at a place where JS expects only one statement.

 ```
 //code example 1